AristurtleDev/building-2d-games-with-monogame/documentation/01_what_is_monogame.md

 > Console development is also unique in that the MonoGame Foundation can only provide the console-specific portions once developers have been approved by that console manufacturer.
 This is due to licensing terms and agreements imposed by console manufacturers.

 ## Programming Languages
-C# is the language MonoGame is built with and is the primary language used when creating games, in documentation, samples, and community discussions.
-However, it is also a .NET library, so you can use any compatible .NET language to develop games, such as Visual Basic or F#.
-If you choose an alternative .NET language, please keep in mind that community help and support may be limited.
+MonoGame is designed and built in C#, a powerful and modern language developed by Microsoft.
+It is the official programming language supported documentation, samples, and community discussion.
+However, MonoGame is not exclusively tied to C#.
+As a .NET library, MonoGame can be used with any .NET-compatible language including Visual Basic and F#.
+While the alternative .NET languages can be used, community help and support may be limited.

-Developers should have a foundational understanding of C# and be comfortable with concepts such as classes and objects.
-If you are entirely new to C# or programming in general, we recommend following the official [Learn C#](https://dotnet.microsoft.com/en-us/learn/csharp) tutorials provided by Microsoft.
-These free tutorials teach you programming concepts as well as the C# language.
+Developers should have a foundational understanding of C# and programming concepts such as:

+- Object-Oriented Programming
+- Data types and structures
+- Control flow and loops
+- Error handling and debugging

+For those that are new to programming and/or C#, it's recommended to learn core fundamentals of C# and build a solid foundation before exploring MonoGame.
+Microsoft offers free resources for learning C# at https://dotnet.microsoft.com/en-us/learn/csharp

 ## Conclusion
-Now that we've covered the history and capabilities of MonoGame, you should have a good grasp of what this framework can do.
-We've seen how it builds on the legacy of XNA to offer a flexible, cross-platform solution for game development.
-With an understanding of its key features and supported languages, you're ready to start using MonoGame to create your own games.
-In the next chapter, we'll guide you through setting up your development environment, so you can get started with your projects.
+In this chapter, we've explored the rich history and extensive capabilities of MonoGame.
+We've seen how it evolved from Microsoft's XNA Game Studio to become a powerful, open-source framework that preserves XNA's spirit while embracing modern game development practices.

+In this chapter, we explored MonoGame's evolution from XNA, its key features, and its capabilities as a flexible, cross-platform game development framework.
+In the next chapter, we'll begin setting up your development environment to begin creating your own games with MonoGame.

 [Go to Chapter 2: Setting up your Development Environment](./02_setting_up_your_development_environment.md)